 In addition to her numerous chamber music collaborations she has also performed as a soloist with Spanish, German and Dutch orquestras.
 Her first CD „Danseuse dans Grenade”, released by Iberia Classical Label in 2012, was met with positive press and media reviews.

 Her extensive repertoire covers music from the Renaissance to the present day and includes thematic recitals of Latin American, Spanish, Catalan, Andalusian and Jewish composers.
 She also collaborates with composers and has premiered more than twenty of their new works.
-Apart from performing, Sanja has shared her knowledge and experience in masterclasses, lectures and didactic concerts in Spain, Slovenia, Turkey and The Netherlands.
+Apart from performing, Sanja has shared her knowledge and experience in masterclasse and lectures at:

 Sanja earned her bachelor’s degree at The Rostock University of Music and Theatre (Thomas Offermann), master’s degree at the Royal Conservatoire in The Hague (Zoran Dukic) and completed a postgraduate programme at University Mozarteum in Salzburg (Eliot Fisk, Ricardo Gallen, Marco Tamayo).
 In addition, she also studied with Àlex Garrobé and Fernando Rodriguéz in Barcelona and with Oscar Ghiglia in Siena.
 Her studies were supported by the scholarships of the Slovenian Ministry for Culture, Zois fund, Dutch Government (Huygens Scholarship Programme), Soroptimist International, Yehudi Menuhin's Foundation “Live music now”, “Accademia Chigiana, “Música en Compostela” and "Alhambra Reserva 1925".